 New software tools for graphical genotyping and haplotype visualization are required that can routinely handle the large data volumes generated by high throughput SNP and comparable genotyping technologies.
 Flapjack is a new visualization tool to facilitate analysis of these data types.
 Its visualizations are rendered in real-time allowing for rapid navigation and comparisons between lines, markers and chromosomes.

-All results are saved in an XML-based project format and can also be exported as raw data or graphically as image files.
+All results are saved in a Flapjack project format file and can also be exported as raw data or graphically as image files.
 We have devised efficient data storage structures that provide high-speed access to any subset of the data, resulting in fast visualization regardless of the size of the data.